Ranked: The Safest Countries in South America 2024 (+ Where To Avoid!)

 songs about travel and adventure to inspire you to do just that

-Chile is second on this list, having held the position as the safest country in South America in previous years.
-With a score of 1.831 on the Global Peace Index it is considered one of the safest countries in South America in 2021 and the entire world.
+Chile is third on this list, having held the position as the safest country in South America in previous years.
+With a score of 1.874 on the Global Peace Index it is considered one of the safest countries in South America in 2024 and the entire world.

 This elongated country scores well on its low crime rate, UN peacekeeping funding, minimal deaths from conflict, and good neighbouring country relations.
 Areas of improvement include violent demonstrations and a high perceived criminality rate in society.